anamspe/photolabs-starter/README.md

   * If you do save a picture as your favourite, you'll be reminded of it with a notification in the navigation bar.

 > [!TIP]
-> IFilter pictures by a specific category, select a topic in the navigation bar!
+> Filter pictures by a specific category, select a topic in the navigation bar!

 ## Dev
 Created by Ana Franco, 2023.